 Testing: What the heck does that even mean?

-A. Cognitive testing, which is essentially an IQ test (a real IQ test, not the variety on Google or in a magazine); it indicates a child's level of cognitive proficiency, usually compared to peers and represented in a type of score called a Standard Score, with the help of a Percentile Rank.
-The general purpose is to determine a child's overall cognitive ability level.
+- Cognitive Testing is essentially an IQ test (a real IQ test, not the variety on Google or in a magazine) which indicates a child's level of cognitive proficiency, usually compared to peers.
+This is represented by a type of score called a Standard Score, with the help of a Percentile Rank.

-B. Educational testing, which examines fundamental academic skills commonly utilized in a school setting, including Reading, Writing and yes, everyone's favorite, Math.
+- Educational Testing examines fundamental academic skills commonly utilized in a school setting, including Reading, Writing and yes, everyone's favorite, Math.
 This type of testing generally utilizes the same score types as the aforementioned cognitive measures.

 I'd like to mention that all of the blogs I write are based on my own personal experiences and opinions and do not reflect the opinion of any school system or professional organization.
 It is also important to realize that I am not an attorney and this does not constitute any sort of legal advice.
 For legal questions, seek a reputable lawyer specializing in educational law.
 For medical questions, seek a reputable mental health professional.